pytorch/tutorials/intermediate_source/dynamo_tutorial.rst

 2. ``b = b * -1; return x * b``
 3. ``return x * b``

-When TorchDynamo encounters unsupported Python features such as data-dependent control flow, it breaks the computation graph, lets the default Python interpreter handle the unsupported code, then resumes capturing the graph.
+When TorchDynamo encounters unsupported Python features, such as data-dependent control flow, it breaks the computation graph, lets the default Python interpreter handle the unsupported code, then resumes capturing the graph.